rfloarea/todo/README.md

 The goal here is to just get a very simple little app for people to use to jot down those pesky todos that pile up.
 I want to experience to feel smooth, especially for keyboard-only users.

 I'm an aspiring keyboard-only user, but that is by choice.

+@6:50pm
+This is a super fun project!
+Low stakes, but I'm learning a ton!